Quantum Simulation of an Extended Dicke Model with a Magnetic Solid: Main text

 modification to $\langle\hat{\Sigma}_z^+\rangle$ would impact $\langle\hat{\Sigma}_x^-\rangle$ much more than $\langle\hat{\Sigma}_z^-\rangle$.
 This would tip the balance between the $g$-term and the $J$-term, since $\hat{\Sigma}_x^-$ appears only in the $J$-term but not in the $g$-term.

-As shown in Fig.\,3(a), an S$\to$A transition is indeed recovered in the calculated mean-field phase diagram of the spin Hamiltonian~\cite{SM} within the $T$-$\mu_0 H$ parameter space, for $T<2.8$~K, with a critical field ranging from 0.35~T to 0.5~T, depending on $T$.
+As shown in Fig.\,3a, an S\,$\to$\,A transition is indeed recovered in the calculated mean-field phase diagram of the spin Hamiltonian (Supplementary Section 1) within the $T$-$H$ parameter space, for $T<2.8$~K, with a critical field ranging from 0.35~T to 0.5~T, depending on $T$.
 Increasing the field to above 1~T and elevating $T$ to above 4~K would both push the system across the thermodynamic phase boundary into the N phase.
 A triple point (at $2.8$~K and $0.5$~T, decorated by a yellow star) marks the location where the S, A, and N phases converge.
-Figure\,3(b) shows the calculated normalized spin components as the OPs of the magnetic phases, for a line cut along the $H$ axis at $T=0$~K, traversing sequentially the S$\to$A and the A$\to$N boundaries.
-We identify that the Fe$^{3+}$ OP, represented by $\langle S_y\rangle$ (which is proportional to the magnon condensate density), is finite both in the S and A phases, but $\langle S_y\rangle\neq0$ in the S phase and $\langle S_y\rangle\approx0$ in the A phase.
+Figure\,3b shows the calculated normalized spin components as the OPs of the magnetic phases, for a line cut along the $H$ axis at $T=0$~K, traversing sequentially the S\,$\to$\,A and the A\,$\to$\,N boundaries.
+We identify that the Fe$^{3+}$ OP, represented by $\langle S_y\rangle$, is finite in the S phase but near-zero in the A phase.
 The Er$^{3+}$ OP, on the other hand, is finite in both the S and A phases, but undergoes a switch from the $\langle\hat{\Sigma}_z^-\rangle\neq0$, $\langle\hat{\Sigma}_x^-\rangle\approx0$ type (S phase) to the $\langle\hat{\Sigma}_z^-\rangle\approx0$, $\langle\hat{\Sigma}_x^-\rangle\neq0$ type (A phase).
-Further, the OP evolution indicates that the S$\to$A boundary is an abrupt-type, first-order phase transition, while the A$\to$N boundary is a continuous-type, second-order phase transition.
+Further, the OP evolution indicates that the S\,$\to$\,A boundary is an abrupt-type, first-order phase transition, while the A\,$\to$\,N boundary is a continuous-type, second-order phase transition.